wisnunugroho21/reinforcement_learning_ppo_rnd/README.md

+## Version 2
+Version 2 is not yet ready.
+You can use pytorch version of PPO & PPO_continous, but the rest is not yet finished.
+Still working to port PPO & PPO_continous from pytorch to tensorflow 2

 # PPO-RND

 Simple code to demonstrate Deep Reinforcement Learning by using Proximal Policy Optimization and Random Network Distillation in Tensorflow 2 and Pytorch